brunoflavio-com/brunoflavio-com.github.io/_blogs/2019-01-29-microservices-sidecar-pattern.markdown

 image-alt: "jetski"
 ---

 I work with distributed systems on a daily basis, and having come across the book “Designing Distributed Systems by Brendan Burns (O’Reilly).
 Copyright 2018 Brendan Burns, 978-1-491-98364-5.”
-I was interested in knowing if some difficulties that I've faced have been cristalized in the form of microservices design patterns, and more importantly I'm looking to learn new interesting ways to solve upcomming challenges.
+I was interested in knowing if some difficulties that I've faced have been crystallized in the form of microservices design patterns, and more importantly I'm looking to learn new interesting ways to solve upcoming challenges.

 The book is freely available on the [Microsoft Azure resources website](https://azure.microsoft.com/en-us/resources/designing-distributed-systems/)